daytonaio/content/definitions/20240819_definition_integrated development environment _ide_.md

 ---
-title: 'Integrated Development Environment (IDE)'
+title: "Integrated Development Environment (IDE)"
 description:
-  'An IDE (Integrated Development Environment) is a software application that provides a comprehensive set of tools and features to support the entire software development process.
-It is designed to enhance developer productivity by providing a centralized platform for writing, testing, and debugging code.'
+  "An IDE (Integrated Development Environment) is a software application that provides a comprehensive set of tools and features to support the entire software development process.
+It is designed to enhance developer productivity by providing a centralized platform for writing, testing, and debugging code."
 ---

 # Integrated Development Environment (IDE)